Fukachandebug/E-commerce-Sales-Analysis/README.md

 # E-commerce-Sales-Analysis
 Analyzed key sales factors on the Wish e-commerce platform from multiple perspectives, including product category, pricing, advertising effectiveness, and merchant performance.
+All the insights and suggestions for a new seller are documented in presentation file.

 ## Overall Summary
 ![Screenshot 2025-06-19 000706](https://github.com/user-attachments/assets/63963569-089a-4b03-9924-b2b39ae1c56f)